Ericgacoki/NeatFlix/privacy_policy.md

 Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Neatfreaks unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Neatflix unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**